alex/what-happens-when/README.rst

 interaction (typing a query into the search box and receiving suggestions).
 Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+Scripts can cause additional network requests to be performed which could include querying the database server on the backend to be queried for data as requested by the user's interactions with the webpage, as well as modify the page or its layout, causing another round of page rendering and painting.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html